by Victor Sesma

 In the mid-1st century BC, Augusto was the emperor of the Roman Empire.
 Lucentum got the status of “municipium” which gave a few extra rights to the city in the empire’s structure such as the right of self-governance and some other Roman legal structures.
 At this point in history, the city received the name Lucentum.

 In the 1st century BC and the 1st century AD, the city grew into a traditional and prosperous Roman city.
-Typical buildings and structures were built: the forum, Roman baths, sewage system, a temple… the city even grew and extended outside its original walls.
+Typical buildings and structures were built: the forum, Roman baths, sewage system, and a temple… the city even grew and extended outside its original walls.

 Sadly, at the end of the 1st century, AD Lucentum started its final decadence period and the citizens vanished in the III AD century due to economic and regional dynamics.